 - 1 clove crushed garlic

-Cut pork into 1″ chunks.
-Make sure it’s well chilled.
-Combine all ingredients in food processor and pulse until well blended.
-Do not over process.
-Refrigerate 8 hours or overnight to blend flavors.
+Cut well chilled pork into 1″ chunks.
+Combine all ingredients in food processor and pulse until pork is broken down and mixture is well blended.

 Remove from processor bowl and knead several times to incorporate all the spices.
 Wrap well and chill overnight or around 8 hours before using.